Nose, ears, eyebrows: you want to keep hair growth under check in these three spots! Here are some sure-fire ways to do so.

-Facial hairs aren’t the “weeds” of the face: each type has its purpose.
-While the hairs in your ears filter sound and protect the ear canal, nose hairs form a protective net against debris and dust.
-And your eyebrows do a great job keeping sweat and dirt out of your eyes.
-The goal of hair removal is simply to keep its growth under check and remove any excess.
+Facial hairs aren’t unuseful – on the contrary.
+While the hair in your ears filters sound and protects the ear canal from foreign substances, nose hairs form a protective barrier against odours, debris and dust.
+And eyebrows do a great job keeping sweat and dirt out of your eyes.
+So, you want to keep most of them!
+The goal of hair removal is simply to remove any excess.

 The golden rule is to cut only the hairs protruding from your nostrils.
-Use gentle tools that trim hairs without tearing them out (with so many nerve endings in your nose, you’ll want to avoid that!).
-Put away the tweezers and use facial scissors or trimmers.
+Use gentle tools that trim the hairs without tearing them out (with so many nerve endings in your nose, you’ll want to avoid that!) :

-With rounded heads to prevent injuries, you can literally use trimmers with your eyes closed!
+- With rounded heads to prevent injuries, trimmers can literally be used with your eyes closed!
 Insert the tool’s head into your nostril and turn on the device.
 The protected blade will cut every hair it comes into contact with.
 It’s as easy as that!

 Cerumen, or ear wax, isn’t harmful in itself.
-Quite the opposite, it lubricates the eardrum and ear canal and acts as a shield against dirt and intruders (like bacteria, insects, etc.).
-The problem occurs when too much accumulates and care should be taken to avoid that happening in the first place.
-A blockage can affect hearing, cause discomfort and promote infections.
+Quite the opposite, this naturally secreted substance lubricates the eardrum and ear canal and acts as a shield against dirt and intruders (like bacteria, insects, etc.).
+Generally speaking, wax gets eliminated on its own by moving towards the outer ear.
+The problem only occurs when too much wax accumulates, which can affect hearing, cause discomfort and promote infections.

-Who said only women should trim their eyebrows?
-Men can tame their brows, too.
-Start by removing any hair between the eyebrows to avoid a “unibrow.”
-Then, simply use facial scissors to trim any hairs that are too long or unruly.
+For cleaner-looking arches, start by removing any hair between the eyebrows to avoid a “unibrow.”
+Then, use facial scissors to trim any hairs that are too long or unruly.
 It only takes a few minutes but can make a big difference to your look.

 You don’t need an extensive hair-removal project to shape your arches!
-Just remove a few hairs to clean up the lines — but be sparing, especially at the top of the brow bone.
+Just remove a few hairs to clean up the lines — but go easy on it, especially at the top of the brow bone.
 You don’t want to thin the brows too much!